Kettlebell Swing | The Perfect Exercise

 Before initiating the movement organise your feet – they should be just over shoulder width apart – fix your eyes on an indefinite point in the distance and prepare your mind for the exercise.
 I call this bit the calm before the storm!

-With knees still slightly bent rotate slightly at the hips so as to create space to pull the bell back between your pins.
+With knees still slightly bent rotate slightly at the hips to create space to pull the bell back between your pins.

 On receiving the kettlebell in your groin fire through with the gluteal muscles and, with arms straight, propel the KB forward.
-Instead of trying to get the KB all the way up in the first swing I find it best to elevate it in stages.
-Usually after the third swing I’m in full flight – so to speak.
+Instead of trying to get the KB all the way up in the first swing, I find it best to elevate it in stages.
+Usually after the third swing, I’m in full flight.

 Once the kettlebell has reached the desired height – roughly level with your chin – arrest the movement and allow gravity to do its thing.
 Ensure to control the kettlebell during its descent.